 The truth is, greige has had its time.
 We’ve all been there, and we’ve all gone greige-mad with our décor at some point or another.
 But now the warmer colors are making their way back into the interior design world, and we’re returning to more classic hues.

 But if like so many of us, your home is full of grey furnishings, upholstery and accessories, this ‘Inner City’ wallpaper could be the perfect halfway design.
 Bringing together different shades of grey, greige and mushroom with warm beiges, oatmeal and brown, it combines everyone’s favorite neutrals in one mural.

 Chic beige marble

-While marble can be seen in a range of colours, nothing beats the simplicity of neutrals.
-If you want to embrace a classic colour like beige, but you want a contemporary twist, marble is the instagrammable wallpaper you’ve been looking for.
+While marble can be seen in a range of colors, nothing beats the simplicity of neutrals.
+If you want to embrace a classic color like beige, but you want a contemporary twist, marble is the instagrammable wallpaper you’ve been looking for.

 Traditional, homely tartan

 Tartan and checks can be something of a style statement when it comes to home interiors.
 Sure, over the years, we’ve related tartan furnishings with grandparents, with old country couples, with historic houses, with castles and forts, and with anything that reminds us of history.

 But tartan isn’t quite what it used to be.
 It’s become a symbol of luxury, bringing a premium feel to modern properties.
 Today, tartan is a bit of an edgy move in interiors.
 It says, “I’m brave and bold, and I don’t care if you think this too traditional.”
 Juxtaposed with the right decorative pieces, tartan wall murals are ultra-modern.